arpitraj18/atomquest-video-support/README.md

 ### Must-Have Core Capabilities (Fully Completed)
 - **Session Management:** Role-based access control.
 Agents create sessions and generate secure, cryptographically random invite links.
 Customers join via browser with zero installation.
 All sessions can be cleanly terminated and are persisted with full history.
 - **Audio & Video Calling:** Real-time 1:1 video and audio routed entirely through our **custom-built SFU server** (Selective Forwarding Unit) using `werift`.
 No third-party APIs (Twilio, Agora, etc.).
-- **In-Call Chat:** Persistent, real-time WebSocket chat integrated directly into the call room.
+- **In-Call Chat:** Persistent, real-time chat over Socket.IO integrated directly into the call room.
 Messages are saved to the database and retrievable after the call.
 - **User Roles & Access:** Strict enforcement using separate JWT signing secrets for Agents vs. Customers.
 Customers are issued session-scoped tokens and cannot perform agent actions.

 ### Good-to-Have Features (All 5 Implemented)
 - **1. Call Recording:** Agents can start/stop server-side recordings.
-A headless Puppeteer instance captures the live media layout into a WebM file, available for download post-call.
+Participants' live RTP streams are muxed directly to a WebM file on the server via werift's `MediaRecorder` (no headless browser or external transcoder), available for download post-call.
 - **2. File Sharing in Chat:** Participants can securely upload files (Images, PDFs, Docs) during a call.
 Files are validated by MIME type, size-capped at 25MB, and accessible via the session record.
 - **3. Reconnect Handling:** A robust 20-second grace window.
 If a connection drops, the server holds their spot and seamlessly restores the session on reconnect without notifying the peer.
 - **4. Admin Dashboard:** A dedicated `/admin` view to monitor live sessions, view metrics, drill into granular event logs for past sessions, and force-end active calls.